a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

-We are also working on the user-study with this system in future so the code for STARE and CheXformer is kept for future release
+We are also working on the user-study with this system in future so the code for STARE and CheXformer is kept for future release.

 ## CoRaX